darkrider88/Auto-Hacking-Scripts/README.md

 # Auto-Hacking-Scripts

-These are auto rooting scripts
+These are for learning purpose only.
+All the rights belong to the respective owners of the machines.
+Use wisely.